kubemod/kubemod/README.md

 A criteria item contains a required `select` expression and optional `matchValue`, `matchValues`, `matchRegex` and `negate` properties.

-- `select` - a [JSONPath](https://goessner.net/articles/JsonPath/) expression which, when evaluated against the target object definition, yields zero or more values.
+- `select` - a [JSONPath](https://goessner.net/articles/JsonPath/) expression which, when evaluated against the Kubernetes object definition, yields zero or more values.
-- `matchValue` - a string matched against the result of `select`
+- `matchValue` - a string matched against the result of `select`.
-- `matchValues` - an array of strings matched against the result of `select`
+- `matchValues` - an array of strings matched against the result of `select`.
-- `matchRegex` - a regular expression matched against the result of `select`
+- `matchRegex` - a regular expression matched against the result of `select`.

 A criteria item is considered positive when its `select` expression yields one or more values and one of the following is true:

-  - No `matchValue`, `matchValues` or `matchRegex` is specified for the match expression item
+  - No `matchValue`, `matchValues` or `matchRegex` are specified for the criteria item.
-  - `matchValue` is specified and one or more of the values resulting from `select` exactly match that value
+  - `matchValue` is specified and one or more of the values resulting from `select` exactly matches that value.
-  - `matchValues` is specified and one or more of the values resulting from `select` exactly matches one or more of the values in `matchValues`
+  - `matchValues` is specified and one or more of the values resulting from `select` exactly matches one or more of the values in `matchValues`.
-  - `matchRegex` is specified and one or more of the values resulting from `select` match that regular expression.
+  - `matchRegex` is specified and one or more of the values resulting from `select` matches that regular expression.

-The result of a `match` expression can be inverted by setting its `negate` to `true`.
+The result of a criteria item can be inverted by setting its `negate` to `true`.

 ### patch